 Step 2: Lubricate!

-Luckily, since you are working with a traditional folder, there's nothing for you to tear down!
+Luckily, since you are working with a traditional folder, there's nothing for you to tear down.
 Case knives are meant to stay in one piece!
-Since you're not disassembling your knife, you need to be certain you use a separating parts, your lubricant penetrates deeply, reaching every surface and interface.
+Since you're not disassembling your knife, you need to be certain that your lubricant penetrates deeply, reaching every surface and interface.

 Apply a drop or two of lubricant to the pivot of each blade (be sure to get all points, up to 3 or 4 on stockman models), work the blades of your knife open and shut several times, then swab away excess lubricant with a cotton swab.